s-a/creative-software/README.md

 # creative-software
-A list of graphic, video, audio and 3d programs
+A list of graphic, video, audio and 3d programs.
+Pull requests are welcome!

 ## Open Source